 Hit records weren’t at all what Morrison was interested in and consequently most of what he recorded for Bang was decidedly uncommercial.
 TB Hits, however, were exactly what Berns had in mind and he was determined to fashion a hit out of “Van’s introspective and personal material.”
 BBC

-He found it with “Brown-Eyed Girl,” the song now generally considered to be Morrison’s signature song.
+He found it with “Brown-Eyed Girl,” now generally considered Morrison’s signature song.
 WK In the history of rock music, teen lovemaking has possibly never been “more perfectly captured or more lovingly celebrated.”
 PW It is, though, more than just a song about sex and youth; it is also “very wonderfully a song about singing.”
 PW

-Van sings the “infectious pop melody with such effervescence” MA it is difficult to grasp that the “gloomy...genius” MA despised its success.
+Van sings the “infectious pop melody with such effervescence” DM it is difficult to grasp that the “gloomy...genius” DM despised its success.
 However, as he told Rolling Stone in 1970, “It put me in some of the worst joints I ever worked...It just put me in some awkward positions.
 Like lip-syncing to the record on a television show.
 I can’t lip-sync.”
 RS500

 His next time out, Morrison effectively shut the door on mainstream success with Astral Weeks, a critically-acclaimed, but “deeply personal acoustic song cycle that sold practically nothing.”
 RS500